Chiral Phonons with Giant Magnetic Moments in a Topological Crystalline Insulator

-The trend observed in Fig.~\ref{fig:3}(g) for $f_{\text{TO}}$ agrees with the data presented in Fig.~\ref{fig:1}(d) for the zero-field frequencies at low temperatures.
+The trend observed in Fig.~\ref{fig:3}(g) for $f_{\text{TO}}$ agrees with the data presented in Fig.~\ref{fig:1}(e) for the zero-field frequencies at low temperature.
 Small differences are owing to the large sensitivity of the phonon energies with variations of the nominal temperature in the experiments.
 Nevertheless, both plots show the same increase of the frequency with $x$, which is a consequence of the composition-dependent phonon hardening, confirming that all films were below the ferroelectric critical temperature during the experiments in magnetic fields.
 For $x=0.24$, the fitting of the Zeeman term for the lowest energy phonon [blue circles in Fig.~\ref{fig:3}(d)] gives a value of $g^*$ ($0.12 \pm 0.02$) that is three times larger than that reported for a $x=0$ sample ($0.043 \pm 0.006$)~\cite{PhysRevLett.128.075901}.
 The large error bar for $g^*$ in this case is mainly the result of the impossibility to fit the ellipticity peaks down to the low fields.
 When $x$ is increased into the TCI side, the effective $g$-factor changes sign for TO$_1$ and continues to increase with an opposite sign between the two phonon modes, as shown in Fig.~\ref{fig:3}(h).
 The value of $g^*$ we obtained for the sample with the largest Sn composition ($g^* = -1.2 \pm 0.2$ for TO$_1$ and $3.3 \pm 0.5$ for TO$_2$) represents a colossal increase, by two orders of magnitude, over the measurements in the trivial insulator samples ($x=0$ and $0.24$).
 The order of magnitude is comparable with the value recently reported (2.7) for a soft phonon in the Dirac semimetal Cd$_3$As$_2$~\cite{ChengetAl2020NL,PhysRevResearch.1.033101}.

 The diamagnetic term, which increases the energies of both chiral branches with increasing magnetic field, also shows agreement in the order of magnitude between the shift for TO$_1$ in the $x=0.24$ sample and the reported value for $x=0$ [$(1.9 \pm 0.2)\times 10^{-4}$\,meV/T$^2$].
 For the same phonon, the diamagnetic shift continuously increases up to one order of magnitude at $x=0.56$ [$(15 \pm 4)\times 10^{-4}$\,meV/T$^2$].
 For the TO$_2$ mode, as seen in the Zeeman term, the value is even larger than that for TO$_1$ and reaches $(39 \pm 9)\times 10^{-4}$\,meV/T$^2$.